chronosphereio/calyptia-fluent-linter-action/README.md

 The last step will be to use the API Key we generated in Calyptia Cloud.

 Add a new secret to your repository find _Settings > Secrets > New repository secret_.
-The name for this secret should be `CALYPTIA_API_KEY`.
+The name for this secret should be `calyptia-api-key`.
 Paste the secret you obtained in the step before.

 > note: Settings is often next to the insights tab.
 If you can't see the option, you are missing permissions.